LOCATION OF INDUSTRY. Location of industry may be defined simply as the sitting or establishment of a firm or industry

 To raise the standard of living: This is one of the reasons government participates in the location of industries.
 When such industries are located, are made available and the people

-Employment and earn income, hence standard of living will be raised or improved.
+Employment and earn income, hence the standard of living will be raised or improved.

 Provision of standard goods: Industries so located are capable of producing standard goods, thereby preventing the proliferation of low-quality goods.

 - Equitable spread of development: Government tries to locate industries in different parts of the country in order to ensure even development.

-Provision of employment opportunities: Government also participates in the location of industries in order to generate employment opportunities for the where such industries are located.
+Provision of employment opportunities: Government also participates in the location of industries in order to generate employment opportunities for those where such industries are located.

-Political consideration: Government can also influence the industry location of certain industries for political reasons, for the purpose of winning election.
+Political consideration: Government can also influence the industry location of certain industries for political reasons, for the purpose of winning the election.

 - To check rural-urban migration: Industries are located in rural areas by the government to check the movement of people from rural to urban centres.

 - For economic development: Industries which are equitably distributed round the country do ensure rapid economic development.

-For strategic reasons: Government can also influence the location of certain industries for strategic reasons, e.g industry location that manufacture arms and ammunition must be protected from competition.
+For strategic reasons: Government can also influence the location of certain industries for strategic reasons, e.g industry locations that manufactures arms and ammunition must be protected from competition.